 Fellows rotate through adult computed tomography (CT) imaging, adult magnetic resonance imaging, fluoroscopy, CT-directed spine procedures, and pediatric neuroradiology.
 Each assignment includes imaging of the brain, spine, and head and neck.
 The hub of the neuroradiology section is the Neuro Reading Room.

+Interviews will be taking place on Friday, January 13, 2023 and Thursday, January 19, 2023.
 Due to COVID-19, and in accordance with departmental policy, we will be conducting virtual interviews for all fellowship positions this year.

 The Office of Graduate Medical Education keeps a current posting of house officers’ salaries and benefits.
 Their webpage also has other resources for house officers.

 The fellow is responsible for participation in formal resident education.
 Topics for the noon conference are divided amongst the neuroradiology faculty and fellows.
 The fellow also assists in basic 7 a.m. first year resident introductory lectures.
 The fellow is also responsible for case presentations at clinical conferences.